fanqingsong/fastapi_apscheduler/readme.markdown

 Select Ray as logic node to execute workload.

-The call from fastapi or apscheduler to ray cluster is asynchronous, so all the communication is reactive.
+The call from fastapi or apscheduler to ray cluster is asynchronous, so all the communication is reactive, no blocking status exists.

 ![components](pics/architect.png)